-- Construction Projects Regulation 213/91: Section 22 - CSA Z94.1 Industrial protective headwear Performance, selection, care and use
+- Construction Projects Regulation 213/91: Section 22 - CSA Z94.1 Industrial protective headwear -Performance, selection, care and use

-- When selecting protective headwear, consider the type of hazards that may be encountered. - Protective headwear must meet CSA Z94.1 and display the certification mark. - The following additional considerations are to be used when selecting protective headwear: - Compatibility with other PPE that may be worn. - Consider sizing and fit of head protection. - Meet the requirements for head protection as specified Regulations for Construction Projects (Must protect the wearer head against impact and against small flying or falling objects, and must be able to withstand an electrical contact equal to 20, 000 volts phase-to-ground). - Both parts of the headwear (shell and suspension) must be compatible and maintained according to manufacturer's instructions.
-If attachments are used with headwear, they must be designed specifically for use with the specific headwear used.
+- When selecting protective headwear, consider the type of hazards that may be encountered. - Protective headwear must meet CSA Z94.1 and display the certification mark. - The following additional considerations are to be used when selecting protective headwear: - Compatibility with other PPE that may be worn.

-- Classes of headwear can include: - Type 1 protection from impact and penetration at the crown (top) and - Type 2 protection from impact, penetration at the crown (top) and laterally (sides) - Each type is also available in the following classes: - Class E (20 000 V electrical rating) non-conducting material (electrical trades) - Class G (2200 V electrical rating) non-conducting material (general trades) - Class C (no electrical rating)
+- Consider sizing and fit of head protection. - Meet the requirements for head protection as specified Regulations for Construction Projects (Must protect the wearer head against impact and against small flying or falling objects, and must be able to withstand an electrical contact equal to 20, 000 volts phase-to-ground). - Both parts of the headwear (shell and suspension) must be compatible and maintained according to manufacturer's instructions.
+If attachments are used with headwear, they must be designed specifically for use with the specific headwear used. - Classes of headwear can include: - Type 1 protection from impact and penetration at the crown (top) and - Type 2 protection from impact, penetration at the crown (top) and laterally (sides) - Each type is also available in the following classes: - Class E (20 000 V electrical rating) non-conducting material (electrical trades) - o Class G (2200 V electrical rating) non-conducting material (general trades) - Class C (no electrical rating)

-- Ensure proper fitting of headwear to head shape. - Ensure headwear is placed on head and push down until the headband and shell are at a comfortable height, leaving an air gap between the top of the head and crown of headwear the air gap is a vital part of the shock absorption system for protecting the head against impact to the shell. - Gradually tighten or adjust the strap until it is secure but comfortable.
+- Ensure proper fitting of headwear to head shape. - Gradually tighten or adjust the strap until it is secure but comfortable.
 When properly tightened the headwear is not likely to fall from the head when the user shifts head side to side or leans forward.